 Partners & Associations

 CPH2 is proud to support our licensed manufacturing partners.
-Working alongside these organisations will enable us to reach our 4GW production target by 2030.
+Working alongside these organisations will enable us to reach our 4GW production target.

 We are members of several industry associations, which enables us to continue developing our technology and raising awareness of hydrogen for our future energy needs.